 Since my family has a somewhat “destination” Thanksgiving, everyone sticks around a couple days to catch up, hunt and watch a little football.
 Next to the big Thanksgiving feast, breakfast is the second most important meal!
 Before the hunters take off into the field, everyone has a filling breakfast.
-This casserole is stuffed full of meat, veggies and eggs.
+This breakfast casserole is stuffed full of meat, veggies and eggs.
 Perfect to hold anyone over to a late lunch.
-Serves 8-10.

-1 1/2 lbs breakfast sausage
+- 1 1/2 lbs breakfast sausage

-1/2 tbls coconut oil
+- 1/2 tbls coconut oil

-2 sweet potatoes, peeled and cubed
+- 2 sweet potatoes, peeled and diced

-1/2 large sweet onion, cubed
+- 1/2 large sweet onion, diced

-1 tsp garlic powder
+- 1 tsp garlic powder

-1/4 tsp nutmeg
+- 1/4 tsp nutmeg

-1 tsp sea salt
+- 1 tsip sea salt

-1 tsp pepper
+- 1 tsp pepper

-1/4 cup coconut milk
+- 1/4 cup coconut milk

-4 cups power greens (kale, spinach, arugula)
+- 4 cups power greens (kale, spinach, arugula)